pulsar-cooperative/.github/guides/setup-new-package.md

   - `PPR_AUTH`: This should be set at the organization level, and does not need to be set per repository.
 This should be a Pulsar Package Registry API key, that allows access to the PPR under this organizations name.
   - `PUBLISHED`: This is a value that represents a boolean (although it's still just text) that determines if the package has been published to the PPR already.
 Using this allows us to ensure that automatic version updates aren't done prior to the package being ready, and ensures we don't accidentally try to publish it twice.
 This value should not be set manually prior to the package being published, as its lack of existence works just as well as creating it manually and setting it to `false`.
 Otherwise the `publish.yml` GitHub workflow will create this variable as `true` once run.
   - `REPO_NAME`: This value **must** be created manually, and should be the repository's name, which should match the name used on the Pulsar Package Registry.
-  - `GITHUB_REPO_TOKEN`: This should be set at the organization level, and does not need to be set per repository.
+  - `REPO_TOKEN`: This should be set at the organization level, and does not need to be set per repository.
 This should be a GitHub access token with `repo` scope, so that it can modify repository variables as needed.

 * You'll then want to ensure to add `pulsar-package` to the package's "topic's" on the GitHub UI to help make this package more discoverable.